MicrosoftDocs/Devices-docs/surface-hub/surface-hub-install-2020preview.md

 When using a provisioning package to setup Surface Hub during first run, you’re prompted to remove the USB drive before the device is able to read the Surface Hub configuration file.
 Ignore the message if you’re using a configure file to setup your device account.
 Microsoft is actively investigating this issue.

-### Unable to set up proxy settings during first run
+### Resolved: Unable to set up proxy settings during first run

+This issue is resolved in Public Preview Build 19041.396.20200725-1700 and greater.
+Please ensure that you have taken all Windows Updates.

 If you use a proxy to connect to the Internet, you may have limited Internet connectivity during the first run program.
 Microsoft plans to fix this issue in the release build of Windows 10 Team 2020 Update.